 OECS law reports (1991-95) at GN1.G.4

-Selected judgments of the West Africa Court of Appeal (1930-1960) at GH1.G.1.
+Selected judgments of the West African Court of Appeal (1930-1960) at GH1.G.1.
 Electronic access via LLMC Digital

 Privy Council decisions

 The final court of appeal in civil or criminal matters in British colonies during the time of British Empire was the Judicial Committee of the Privy Council.
 Many cases that were granted appeal to the Privy Council involved constitutional matters.
-Today the Judicial Committee of the Privy Council continues to the final court of appeal for several Commonwealth countries as well as Crown Dependencies and Overseas Territories.
+Today the Judicial Committee of the Privy Council continues to be the final court of appeal for a small number of Commonwealth countries as well as Crown Dependencies and Overseas Territories.
 Refer to the list on the JCPC website for full details.

 Finding decisions of the Privy Council

 The ICLR Law Reports series report Privy Council decisions in the following sub-series: